Updated: Feb 5

 Plan ahead – be prepared!

-To begin, teach your puppies to eat treats from your hands, without the clicker being part of it.
-I use both baked chicken and string cheese because it is popular and easy for me but anything healthful that the puppies like is fine.
-Treat size is tiny!
-A treat that is pea sized for eight week old puppies is too big.
-With string cheese I sometime just use a smear of it on my finger, or hold a chunk in my hand and let each pup chew off a tiny bit, from pup to pup to pup.
-With the chicken I shred tiny slivers of it between my fingers, from pup to pup to pup.
+To begin, teach your puppies to eat treats from your hands without the clicker being part of it.
+I use both baked chicken and string cheese because it is popular and easy for me, but anything healthful that the puppies like is fine.
+The treat size is tiny!
+A treat that is pea-sized for eight-week-old puppies is too big.
+With string cheese, I sometimes just use a smear of it on my finger or hold a chunk in my hand and let each pup chew off a tiny bit, from pup to pup to pup.
+With the chicken, I shred tiny slivers of it between my fingers, from pup to pup to pup.

 The clicker is not used like the remote control of your TV!
 The click should not happen near the pup.
 I like the home base for my clicking hand to be near my hip; that hand stays still – my treat hand moves lots.
 Before you go near your pups, out of hearing range of their hearing, play around with the clicker so that it doesn’t feel so odd to you.
 Try it out and decide which hand will be your clicker hand and which will be your treat hand, at least for this session.

 Part of what is happening here that is so valuable to the pups is what is happening while you are making other plans, so to speak.
-The pups learn a positive association to training, to working with people, to thinking and making decisions that get humans to do things.
+The pups learn a positive association between training, working with people, thinking, and making decisions that get humans to do things.
 These are life skills; these first sessions are the building blocks for all the training that follows.